sourcefull/Group7-sphinx/source/Frontend Functions.rst

 .. code-block:: python
     """
-    The code below shows how to use the function to show word clouds
+    The code below shows how to use the function to show word cloud
     """
    import os
    from random import shuffle